Umamahesh696/student-management-system-python-mysql/README.md

 **Student Management System (Python + MySQL)**

 A simple and beginner-friendly Student Management System built using Python and MySQL.
 This is a menu-driven console project that performs complete CRUD operations:

-Add Student
+1.Add Student

-View Students
+2.View Students

-Search Student
+3.Search Student

-Update Student
+4.Update Student

-Delete Student
+5.Delete Student

-This project is perfect for Software Developer fresher portfolios and academic mini-projects.

 **Features**